saisahil2015/Self-Supervision-in-Graph-Neural-Networks-for-Text-Classification/README.md

 - Refer to the "run_classifier.ipynb" file regarding it

-Final Report: Refer to the following files, within the "Reports" folder to get detailed information about the project:
+Final Report: Refer to the following files, within the "Reports", folder to get detailed information about the project:

 - "Self Supervision in Graph Neural Networks for Text Classification.pdf"
 - "Presentation.pdf"